bactensor/sink/README.md

 # SuperBurn – Bittensor Burn Police Contract

 SuperBurn is a purpose-built smart contract for punishing fraudulent Bittensor subnets.
 It registers as a miner on target subnets so incentives can flow to it.
 Validators (the “burn police”) direct subnet incentives to the contract; anyone can then trigger a burn that drains the contract’s accumulated alpha, converts it to TAO, and burns it.
-Burns reimburse the caller for gas, so enforcement stays permissionless and cheap (only the registration fee needs to be covered).
+Burns reimburse most of the caller gas, so enforcement stays permissionless and cheap (only the registration fee needs to be covered).

 > **Status:** Deployed on mainnet.
 The contract H160 is `0x2f47AfDE4e8CC372B8Edd794B3492b3479c260eE` and its SS58 is `5D7vUnt4TJ6M8aQbriZCMMkZ8sfYsSJJvRrVnhdWzkArVHDh`.
 View it on https://evm.taostats.io/address/0x2f47AfDE4e8CC372B8Edd794B3492b3479c260eE and check the contract balance on taostats via https://taostats.io/account/5D7vUnt4TJ6M8aQbriZCMMkZ8sfYsSJJvRrVnhdWzkArVHDh.
 Registration/burn scripts are provided in `tools/`.

 ## Why SuperBurn?
 - Redirect and destroy rewards earned by malicious subnets, stopping TAO leakage to subnet owners.
-- Permissionless execution: any account can run the burn script; caller gas is reimbursed.
+- Permissionless execution: any account can run the burn script; caller gas is mostly reimbursed.
 - Minimal trust: no profit extraction pathway; incentives are dictated by validator weights.

 ## Design Principles
 - 🔓 **No admin on burn path** – Burning is permissionless and there is no withdrawal path for TAO.
 - 🤖 **Validator-directed incentives** – Weights steer rewards; the contract itself cannot capture value.
-- 💰 **Gas-reimbursed enforcement** – Burn callers are reimbursed; only registration fees must be covered.
+- 💰 **Gas-reimbursed enforcement** – Burn callers are mostly reimbursed; only registration fees must be covered.
 - 🎯 **Minimal surface** – Core flows are registration + burn; staking helper is gated and mainly for testing.
 - 🔒 **Immutable deployment** – No upgrades planned once live.

 ## How It Works
-1) **Register as a miner:** SuperBurn self-registers on a target subnet (uses the `burnedRegisterNeuron` helper from `RegisterOnly.sol`).
+1) **Register as a miner:** SuperBurn self-registers on a target subnet (run `tools/register_neuron.py` to call `burnedRegisterNeuron` on the contract).
 2) **Weights set by validators:** Policing validators set weights so all subnet incentives flow to SuperBurn.
 (Weight-setting is off-chain governance; the contract is not enforcing it.)
 3) **Alpha accrues:** Rewards accrue as alpha under the contract’s coldkey.
 4) **Burn trigger:** Anyone runs `tools/unstake_and_burn.py`, which calls `unstakeAndBurn(...)` to unstake all alpha into TAO and immediately burn to `0x000...0000`.
-5) **Gas reimbursement:** The contract repays the caller for gas, making the burn effectively free for the enforcer.
+5) **Gas reimbursement:** The contract repays most of the caller gas, keeping enforcement cheap (registration fee still needs funding).

 Effect on a fraudulent subnet: alpha price is nosediving, TAO is drained from its liquidity, and outflows dry up emissions; value shifts back to honest subnets.

 ## Contract Surface (SuperBurn.sol)
 - **Registration (core):** `burnedRegisterNeuron(netuid, hotkey)` forwards to the neuron precompile so the contract can self-register as a miner.
 This consumes the subnet registration fee and gas from the contract balance (not reimbursable).
-- **Burning (core):** `unstakeAndBurn(hotkeys[], netuid, amounts[])` unstakes specified positions, converts alpha to TAO, reimburses the caller’s gas, then burns all TAO.
+- **Burning (core):** `unstakeAndBurn(hotkeys[], netuid, amounts[])` unstakes specified positions, converts alpha to TAO, reimburses most of the caller’s gas, then burns all TAO.

 Burn target is `0x0000000000000000000000000000000000000000`.

-## Usage at a Glance
+## Detailed Workflow
 1) **Prep**
    - `pip install -r requirements.txt` for tooling.
    - Need a fresh EVM wallet?
 Generate one with `python tools/generate_h160_keypair.py` and fund it by sending TAO to the SS58 it prints.